Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 (x1, y1, z1) + (x2, y2, z2) = (x1+x2, y1+y2, z1+z2)
 ```

-In Monogame, Vector3 can be added:
+In MonoGame, Vector3 can be added:
 ```csharp
 var a = new Vector3(0, 1, 2);
 var b = new Vector3(3, 4, 5);